TYPO3-Documentation/TYPO3CMS-Snippets/Documentation/2017/Index.rst

       // Adaption for 3rd party extensions
       ...

    For other 3rd party extensions have a look at its */Configuration/TypoScript/* folder where constants.txt and setup.txt files could exists.

-This only works, if there is no enabled typoscript template entry in root page, as normaly does.
+Be aware of some extensions uses files which ends with .ts or others (depends on TYPO3 version compatibility).

 References:
    Feature 79140 `Add hook to add custom typoscript templates